What Causes the Pink Stains in the Bathroom?

 Potassium is a plant nutrient and is often considered more environmentally friendly than sodium.
 Excess sodium discharged into septic systems or the soil can lead to soil degradation and poor plant health.
 Potassium, on the other hand, is beneficial to plants and soil structure, making potassium chloride a greener choice for households concerned with ecological impact.

-One downside to potassium chloride is that it is typically much more expensive than sodium chloride — often by as much as 30% to 50%.
+One downside to potassium chloride is that it is typically much more expensive than sodium chloride — often by as much as 2x - 3x more expensive than regular water softener salt.
 It is also not as widely available, which can be a limiting factor for some users.
 However, the growing demand has led to increased availability in many hardware and home improvement stores.

 Both potassium chloride and sodium chloride are generally safe for water softening systems when used correctly.
 However, because potassium chloride tends to be less corrosive and produces less scale buildup, it may contribute to a longer lifespan for plumbing fixtures and appliances in the long term.